How to Registrater a Singapore Subsidiary Company?

 Audited Accounts: A Singapore subsidiary must file audited accounts annually.
 However, dormant companies may file unaudited financial reports.

-All subsidiary companies must file audit report unless it meets the new Audit Exemption criteria for a “small group”.
+All subsidiary companies must file an audit report unless it meets the new Audit Exemption criteria for a “small group”.
 For a group to be a “small group”, the parent and the subsidiary company must meet at least 2 of the 3 quantitative criteria on a consolidated basis:

 - aggregate turnover must be not more than SGD $10 million